Library Media Center Mission:

 Flex Time LMC Rules and Policies:

 Students may visit the library during flex time.
+Students should have a "C" or better in all classes.
 Students will be seated in a way that encourages scholastic use of the library and the given time.
 Students are to use flex time in the library to study, complete projects, read, research, and print.
 Flex time in the library is not for gaming or social purposes.
 Students who refuse to follow rules may lose the opportunity to visit the LMC during flex time.
 Regular library rules on disruptive behavior and food / drinks is still in effect.

 Checking Out and Returning Library Materials:

 Students may check out non-reference materials for two weeks.
 Reference materials may be checked out for overnight use only and are due the next school morning prior to the beginning of first block.
-A fine of twenty-five cents is accrued per block after the beginning of first block.
 Reference materials are to be returned at the first floor circulation desk only.
 Other library materials may be returned on either floor at the circulation desk or the outside drop boxes.
-Library materials are due by the date stamped on the date due slip attached to the material.
-Library materials overdue by more than three days accrue an overdue fine of twenty-five cents per day, per material to a maximum of five dollars per material.
+Library materials are due by the date stamped on the date due slip attached to the back cover of the material.
 Students may check out up to five library materials at a time.
 In order to check out materials from the library, students must present their student ID card or their MacBook.